Money management isn’t always easy, especially since we constantly feel the pull of instant...

 However, it is hard to shake the feeling that our identity is wrapped up, in some way, with our gender, with our sense of being a man.
-We want to feel confident that we are being a decent male role model, a good husband, father, brother, and son.
+We want to feel confident that we are being decent male role models, good husbands, fathers, brothers, and sons.
 This can come down to the fact that there are biological sex differences, which can be explained in evolutionary terms.
 These differences in psychology between most men and women can help to explain how culture shapes masculine gender roles and identities.
 There’s nothing necessarily wrong with innate tendencies in men and women.
 Differences between men and women don’t have to lead to dominance and subordination.

 The Conformity to Masculine Norms Inventory (CNMI) is a widely used measure of masculine norms, roles, and behavior.
 It helps to shed light on the way in which masculinity harms boys and men, women, and society at large.
 It consists of 11 traits that are typically perceived as masculine norms:

 - Primacy of Work